Halep recovers to beat Hercog, Venus wins in Miami

 Japanese world number one Naomi Osaka was stunned by 27th seeded Taiwanese Hsieh Su-wei while Serena William was forced to withdraw with a knee injury earlier on Sunday.

+So efficient was Williams that the Russian did not save a single break point as she lost every service game.

+“I didn’t realise that until after the match looking at the stats,” said the American, who was broken four times herself.
+“I’ve never had a match before like that in my life.”

-Latvian 11th seed Anastasija Sevastova lost 1-6 6-2 6-3 to Kazakh Yulia Putintseva and 25th-seeded American Danielle Collins went down 7-5 6-1 to China’s Wang Yafan.
+Two more seeds went out on Sunday as Latvian 11th seed Anastasija Sevastova lost 1-6 6-2 6-3 to Kazakh Yulia Putintseva, while 25th-seeded American Danielle Collins went down 7-5 6-1 to China’s Wang Yafan.

 Reporting by Gene Cherry in Raleigh, North Carolina; editing by Ken Ferris